SimpleDaemons/simple-sftpd/docs/user-guide/README.md

 # User Guide

-This comprehensive guide covers all aspects of using ssftpd, from basic operations to advanced features and troubleshooting.
+This comprehensive guide covers all aspects of using simple-sftpd, from basic operations to advanced features and troubleshooting.

 ## 🚀 Quick Start